 Well…oops!
 This spring, I, along with several other graduates, became Triple Tigers— earning our third degree from the same university, Clemson University.
 However, all spring 2023 doctoral graduates, despite where their previous degrees were from, can agree that this season holds a special and unique feeling.

-In finishing our doctoral studies and graduating, this moment is special because we have finally reached an outcome for the work we’ve put in and the sacrifices we’ve made over the past few years.
-That’s what I believe many don’t realize factor into earning a doctoral degree— the things we’ve had to give up, or temporarily place to the side, to pursue this goal.
-Many of us doctoral graduates have sacrificed years of our lives, travel opportunities, precious family time, holiday celebrations, and, at times, even our own sanity for the sake of this degree.
+In finishing the doctoral studies and graduating, the moment is special because we have finally reached an outcome for the work we’ve put in and the sacrifices we’ve made over the past few years.
+That’s what I believe many don’t realize factors into earning a doctoral degree— the things we’ve had to give up or temporarily place to the side to pursue this goal.
+Many doctoral graduates have sacrificed years of their lives, travel opportunities, precious family time, holiday celebrations, and, at times, even their sanity for the sake of this degree.

 So why did we choose this path?
 Why did we decide that these obstacles and sacrifices were worth it?
-Well, in classic graduate student fashion, I decided to collect some data from some fellow doctoral awardees to find answers to these questions.
+In classic graduate student fashion, I decided to collect data from fellow doctoral awardees to find answers to these questions.

-Jacob Biddlecom, who also became a Triple Tiger this spring, says that he initially didn’t plan on pursuing a Ph.D.
+Jacob Biddlecom, also a Triple Tiger, says that he initially didn’t plan on pursuing a Ph.D.
 However, the people and culture of Clemson pushed him “to do more and think in different ways than [he] ever thought [he] would.”
 This doctoral experience “taught [him] how to look at the world through a different lens.”

-For Emily Doherty, now officially Dr. Doherty, revealed that the pursuit of her doctorate in applied health research and evaluation has immersed her in a “community of curiosity and learning” and thus shaped her to be a “better health scientist and contribute meaningfully” to her field.
+Emily Doherty revealed that the pursuit of her doctorate in applied health research and evaluation had immersed her in a “community of curiosity and learning” and thus shaped her to be a “better health scientist and contribute meaningfully” to her field.

-For myself, this doctoral experience has been worth all the internal debates and sleepless nights because it has shown me the value of exploration.
-I’ve been at Clemson for 10 years now; and if I’ve figured out anything about myself during my time here, it’s that I truly believe that asking questions, exploring answers, and staying curious are the keys to progress.
+For myself, this doctoral experience has been worth all the internal debates and sleepless nights because it showed me the value of exploration.
+I’ve been at Clemson for 10 years now, and if I’ve figured out anything about myself during my time here, it’s that I truly believe that asking questions, exploring answers, and staying curious are the keys to progress.

-It sounds like these descriptions of why these doctoral degrees were worth the struggles and obstacles we faced are connected by a common theme: We’ve been transformed to think differently, in a way that fuels our hunger for meaningful change and progress.
-We each have been crafted (or perhaps forged in fire) into world-changers.
+The descriptions of why these doctoral degrees were worth the struggles and obstacles we faced are connected by a common theme: We think differently in a way that fuels us for meaningful change and progress.; we have been transformed into world-changers.

-If anyone ever takes a moment to glance at the titles of Clemson’s spring 2023 doctoral graduates’ dissertations, they’ll probably find themselves in the same position as I was during the hooding ceremony— reading crazy words about remarkably niche topics that they don’t understand.
-But I can assure those readers, with utmost confidence, that every single work done by these phenomenal doctoral students plays a part in changing the world for the better.
-How incredibly honored I am to be tied together with these graduates by our willingness to step up to the challenges we’ve faced in the pursuit of knowledge and progress.
+If anyone takes a glance at the titles of Clemson’s doctoral graduates’ dissertations, they might find themselves in the same position as me — reading about remarkable topics that they don’t understand.
+However, I can assure them that the work performed by these phenomenal doctoral students plays a part in changing the world.
+How incredibly honored I am to be connected to these graduates.

 Go Tigers!